Ethical Research Involving Children

 - A major survey documenting current practices and key ethical concerns in 46 countries;

-- A comprehensive review of existing evidence about ethical issues, concerns and best practice in research involving children;
+- A comprehensive review of existing evidence about ethical issues, concerns and best practices in research involving children;

 - Development of open access resources and accompanying website.

 The open access resources are available in a print-based compendium and online via a dedicated website (www.childethics.com).
-These extensive resources provide a rich repository of evidence-based information to assist researchers, and guide and improve research involving children.
+These extensive resources provide a rich repository of evidence-based information to assist researchers and guide / improve research involving children.